［ 五 ］

 “Well – yes, but . . . ” the girl faltered.

-Iseul’s eyes flicked out the door.
+Iseul’s eyes flicked out the door to the court.
 “Almost everyone has gathered.”

 “Oh!
 Oh – alright, then.”
 The cosmetics drawer slammed close and the girl bunched up her gown.
 As she walked past Iseul she gave a shy smile and said, “I’m Xuerin, by the way.
 Yew Xuerin.”